Sigurd the Stout: Family background

 The Orkneyinga Saga reports that Sigurd was the son of Hlodvir, one of the five sons of Thorfinn Skull-Splitter, and Eithne.
 She is said to be a daughter of a "King Kjarvalr".
-The period after Earl Thorfinn's death was one of dynastic strife; three of Earl Hlodvir's brothers ruled before him, although he died in his bed before being succeeded by Sigurd,Ó Corrain, "Viking Ireland - Afterthoughts". probably in the 980s.
+The period after Earl Thorfinn's death was one of dynastic strife; three of Earl Hlodvir's brothers ruled before him, although he died in his bed before being succeeded by Sigurd, probably in the 980s.

 Sigurd's patronymic is an unusual one and there would appear to be a connection with this name and the early roots of the modern French name "Louis".

 Rule

 Sigurd was in the fortunate position that on his accession to the earldom there seem to have been no other serious contenders.
 In this respect his rule was unlike that of the earlier generation of the sons of Earl Thorfinn and of the next generation in that it avoided the bitter feuding that beset the earldom during both of those periods.

 Sigurd's great-grandfather, Torf-Einarr, lost the udal rights of the Orkney and Shetland farmers as part of a deal he brokered with the Norwegian crown.
 These rights were restored by Sigurd.
 The Burray hoard of silver ring-money has been dated to the period 997–1010, during Earl Sigurd's reign.